romanowski/improvement-proposals/content/scala-cli.md

 Scala CLI brings many features like testing, packaging, exporting to sbt / Mill or upcoming support for publishing micro-libraries.
 Initially, we may want to limit the set of features available in the `scala` command by default.
 Scala CLI is a relatively new project and we should battle-proof some of its features before we commit to support them as part of the offical `scala` command.

-Scala CLI offers a [multiple native ways to be installed](https://scala-cli.virtuslab.org/install#advanced-installation) so most users should find a suitable method.
-We would like these packages to become the default `scala` packages in most repositories, often replacing existing `scala` packages.
+Scala CLI offers [multiple native ways to be installed](https://scala-cli.virtuslab.org/install#advanced-installation) so most users should find a suitable method.
+We would like these packages to become the default `scala` package in most repositories, often replacing existing `scala` packages.